WALDOCOIN69/waldocoin/ANTI_FARMING_PROTECTION.md

 ### **Farming Attempts We Block:**
 ```
-❌ "asdfjkl qwerty"
+❌ "asdfjkl qwerty" (gibberish)
-❌ "nice"
+❌ "nice" (single word farming)
-❌ "lol"
+❌ "lol" (generic reaction)
-❌ "to the moon"
+❌ "to the moon" (crypto cliché)
-❌ "🚀🚀🚀🚀🚀🚀🚀🚀"
+❌ "🚀🚀🚀🚀🚀🚀🚀🚀" (emoji spam)
-❌ "AAAAAAAA"
+❌ "AAAAAAAA" (character repetition)
-❌ "123456789"
+❌ "123456789" (random numbers)
-❌ "test test test"
+❌ "test test test" (word repetition)
+❌ Retweets/Quote tweets (reposts)
+❌ Replies to other tweets
+❌ "@username thanks!" (reply patterns)
 ```

 ### **Quality Content We Reward:**
 ```
-✅ "When WALDO hits $1 and you're still hodling like a true diamond hands legend 💎"
-✅ "This WALDOCOIN community is absolutely amazing!
-The creativity here is off the charts 🔥"
-✅ "Just explained WALDOCOIN to my wife and she actually gets it now.
-Bullish on adoption!"
+✅ "When you realize you've been hodling the wrong coin this whole time 😅"
-✅ "The WALDO meme game is strong today.
-Love seeing all the creative takes on this template"
+✅ "That moment when your portfolio is down but your meme game is strong 💪"
+✅ "Me trying to explain crypto to my parents for the 100th time 🤦‍♂️"
+✅ "POV: You're checking your portfolio at 3am again 📱"
+✅ "This meme perfectly captures my trading strategy: pure chaos 🎯"
+✅ "When someone asks if I'm winning in crypto... *shows meme* 📈"
 ```

+**Note**: Memes can be about ANYTHING - crypto, life, humor, relatable moments.
+No specific topic required!

 ---